hasinhayder/essential-jquery-plugins/readme.md

 ###Sound & Audio
 [Ion.Sound](http://ionden.com/a/plugins/ion.sound/en.html): Nifty jQuery library to play sound on events

+###Typography
+[CircleType.js](http://circletype.labwire.ca/): Circletype.js is a tiny (2.7kb) jQuery plugin that lets you set type on a circle and allows to use any font

 ###UI Elements - Calendar
 [CLNDR](http://kylestetz.github.io/CLNDR/): A jQuery Calendar Plugin